MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 .. thumbnail:: ../_images/ex_diagram.png
    :title:  Step 1: Image Extraction and Assembly

-For a more in-depth look at the LBM datasets and accompanying metadata, see the :ref:`ScanImage Metadata` guide on the MBO user documentation.
+For a more in-depth look at the LBM datasets and accompanying metadata, see the :ref:`LBM metadata` guide on the MBO user documentation.

 The output :ref:`volumetric time-series <terms>` has dimensions `[Y,X,Z,T]`.